 Colombia offers unparalleled benefits for life sciences companies such as 1) fast 30 to 60-day national regulatory approval, 2) access to a 50-million patient population with universal health coverage, and 3) 30%-50% cost saving as compared to the US and Europe.

-Interventional Concepts, Inc. is a contract research organization (CRO) for life sciences companies looking to conduct their clinical trials in Colombia.
+We are a contract research organization (CRO) for life sciences companies looking to conduct their clinical trials in Colombia.
 We provide medical device development services, study design and clinical trial support services in Colombia including site selection, trial set-up, study project management, regulatory management, logistical management, patient recruitment, techno/pharma vigilance, medical safety monitoring, adjudication of adverse events, data management and study monitoring.

 Our founder —Dr. Pedro Martinez-Clark, a Harvard-trained interventional cardiologist— envisioned a clinical development and research organization that helped innovative pharma, medtech & biotech companies reach their clinical development and research goals by partnering them with cost-effective, quality and ethical clinical research sites in Colombia —a hidden gem unknown to the life science industry— and by operationalizing their trials at these sites by providing regulatory, clinical and logistical support.